What is a social care assessment?

 Everyone has different needs, so each assessment should be different.
 Your assessment should be led by you, at your own pace, and the process must be flexible and adapted to meet your needs.
 We can arrange independent support - advocacy - if you need help with this.

 We recognise that you may not need council-funded support to meet all your needs.
 Many issues can be resolved in a different way, and we will support you to identify those ways.
-The council has a legal duty to ensure that needs eligible for funding are met.
 Find out more: Care Act 2014 criteria.

-The law requires that your assessment starts with your own views about the needs you have to improve your wellbeing.
+The law requires that your assessment starts with your own views about what will support you to improve your wellbeing.

 An assessment looks at: